latitudegames/Scripting/README.md

 Called each time the player gives an input and has the opportunity to modify that input.
 When inside of an Input Modifier, you can return `stop: true` in order to stop processing——see [examples/commandParser.js](examples/commandParser.js).
 Setting `stop: true` is important to make sure that you only spend energy for users when you need to.

+**Note: The stop flag is currently bugged and will also prevent player's actions from showing up in the adventure, regardless of whether or not you modify their input.
+This note will be removed when this is no longer the case.**

 ### Context Modifier
-Called each time the AI model is about to receive input and has the opportunity to modify that input (by up to a 75% [edit distance](https://en.wikipedia.org/wiki/Levenshtein_distance) change).
+Called each time the AI model is about to receive input and can modify what the model receives without affecting how the story itself looks.
+Originally, this was capped at a 75% [edit distance](https://en.wikipedia.org/wiki/Levenshtein_distance) due to OpenAI policy, but this is no longer the case as OpenAI models are no longer used in AI Dungeon.
 When inside of a Context Modifier, you can return `stop: true` in order to stop processing.

 ### Output Modifier